Overview of Probate

 Probate is a court proceeding utilized to supervise the transfer of your assets to your heirs and beneficiaries.
 It is also a process to determined who is entitled to receive distributions of your property either under your will or according to the laws of intestate succession (if you die without a will).

-If you die with or without a will (and without a trust or other probate avoidance device), and the fair market value of your probatable assets are worth more than $100,000 ($150,000 beginning January 1, 2012) at the time of your death, it will be necessary for a probate proceeding to be initiated to transfer your assets to your beneficiaries (if you have a will) or heirs (no will) as determined under the laws of intestate succession according to a statutory order of priority (generally spouse, children, parents and so on).
+If you die with or without a will (and without a trust or other probate avoidance device), and the fair market value of your probatable assets are worth more than $150,000.00 at the time of your death, it will be necessary for a probate proceeding to be initiated to transfer your assets to your beneficiaries (if you have a will) or heirs (no will) as determined under the laws of intestate succession according to a statutory order of priority (generally spouse, children, parents and so on).

-If the value of your estate is less than $100,000 ($150,000 beginning January 1, 2012), summary probate devices may be available.
-Automobiles do not count in the $100,000 limit and there are several other exclusions that make this a useful approach for many people.
+If the value of your estate is less than $150,000.00, a summary probate may be available.
+Automobiles do not count in the $150,000.00 limit and there are several other exclusions that make this a useful approach for many people.

 The purpose of a probate is to legally transfer title and ownership of the assets of the decedent to the heirs under court supervision.
-For example, if you died and owned a home in your name alone, your beneficiary would need legal documentation indicating ownership in the event they wanted to sell the property.
-No one could legally sign your name to a deed that would convey the property to the new owners.
-Bank accounts, stocks, bonds, etc., would also be unavailable to your heirs.
-Dividend checks or other monies owed to you may still arrive in the mail, but no one would be able to cash them.
+For example, if you died and owned a home in your name alone, your beneficiary would need legal documentation indicating ownership in the event they wanted to sell, refinance or remodel the property.
+No one could legally sign your name to a deed that would convey the property to the new owners, sign financial documents to get a better mortgage rate or a contract for remodeling.
+Any bank accounts, stocks, bonds, etc., in the name of the decedent would also be unavailable to your heirs.
+Dividend checks or other monies owed to you may still arrive in the mail, but no one would be able to cash them as they would still be in your name.

 Many of the costs and fees associated with probate proceedings are based on the fair market value of property you owned at your death regardless of any liabilities on the property such as mortgages and other debts.
 For example, let's assume the only asset in your estate was a home you own with a fair market value of $500,000, and that home has a $450,000 mortgage note on it when you die.
-The personal representative's commission, the attorney's compensation and the probate referee fees will all be based on the $500,000 amount.
-It is conceivable that much of the $50,000 equity in the home will be consumed by the fees and costs leaving little if anything for your beneficiaries.
+The personal representative's commission, the attorney's compensation and depending on the type of assets you own at your death, the probate referee fees will all be based on the $500,000 amount.
+Then add in filing fees, publication fees and a premium for your bond, it is conceivable that much of the $50,000 equity in the home will be consumed by the fees and costs leaving little if anything for your beneficiaries.

 Normally, whomever you nominated in your will as executor files a petition for probate asking the court that he or she be appointed.
 The original will is filed with the petition, and notice of the petition is sent to all the heirs and/or relatives to let them know that the petition has been filed and when and where the hearing will be held.